orb-lang/helm/doc/md/historian.md

 ```
 ### Historian:load()

-Brings up the project history and (eventually) results and user config.
+Brings up the project history and results, and (eventually) user config.

 Most of the complexity serves to make a simple key/value relationship